Extensions and approximations of Banach-valued Sobolev functions: Introduction

 \subsection{Density of Lipschitz functions}

-If the equality $W^{1,p}( Z ) = M^{1,p}( Z )$ holds as sets as in the setting of \Cref{ques:r:to:c_0}, Lipschitz functions with bounded support are norm-dense in $W^{1,p}( Z )$ as the norm-density is known in $M^{1,p}(Z)$, cf. \cite{M=W}.
-Given the norm-density, it is of interest to know how well each $u \in W^{1,p}( Z; c_0 )$ can be approximated by Lipschitz functions with bounded support, or whether such approximations even exist.
+If the equality $W^{1,p}( Z ) = M^{1,p}( Z )$ holds as sets, Lipschitz functions with bounded support are norm-dense in $W^{1,p}( Z )$ as the norm-density is known in $M^{1,p}(Z)$, cf. \cite{M=W}.
+Given the norm-density, it is of interest to know how well any given $u \in W^{1,p}( Z; c_0 )$ can be approximated by Lipschitz functions with bounded support, or whether such approximations even exist.

 We show the following theorem. \begin{theorem} Let $1 \leq p < \infty$ and $Z = ( Z, d, \mu)$ be a metric measure space for which Lipschitz functions with bounded support are dense in norm in $W^{1,p}( Z )$.
 Then Lipschitz functions with bounded support are dense in energy in $W^{1,p}( Z; \mathbb{V} )$ whenever $\mathbb{V}$ is a Banach space with the metric approximation property. \end{theorem} We refer the reader to \Cref{sec:M=W} for the definitions and the proof.
 However, we note that energy-density is weaker than norm density, see \Cref{sec:M=W}, and we do not know if norm-density holds in $W^{1,p}( Z; \mathbb{V} )$ under the stated assumptions.
 We do expect that the conclusion of the theorem holds under the weaker assumption of energy-density of Lipschitz functions with bounded support in $W^{1,p}(Z)$.